JIANGNOE/Analysis-of-NRLW-Game-Style-Evolution-2rd-group/README.md

 ## 9. Recommendations

-Based on our findings, we have three main recommendations:
+Based on our findings, there are three main recommendations:

 ### For Coaches and Analysts: Focus on Execution, Not Context
 The most significant finding of this report is that pre-set context (starting zone, season, half) has a very weak relationship with attacking success (an AUC of only **0.525**).
 In simple terms, a set starting in a "bad" position is almost as likely to become a "far set" as one starting in a "good" position.
-The recommendation is clear: context is not an excuse for failure, nor a guarantee of success.
+The recommendation is clear, context is not an excuse for failure, nor a guarantee of success.
-Performance is almost entirely dictated by what happens **during** the set (execution, skill, decision-making, error reduction).
+Performance is almost entirely dictated by what happens during the set (execution, skill, decision-making, error reduction).
 Coaches should focus resources on improving these in-set actions rather than worrying excessively about field position.

 ### For Performance Benchmarking: Use This Model to Adjust Expectations
-While the model is not strongly predictive, it is useful for its original purpose: setting a fair, context-adjusted expectation.
+While the model is not strongly predictive, it is useful for its original purpose which is setting a fair, context-adjusted expectations.
 For example, the model might predict a 19% chance of a far set from a deep kick return, but a 22% chance from a midfield start.
 Analysts can use these probabilities as a “pass/fail” mark:
 - If the team is consistently turning **19% chances into 25% realities**, they are performing **above expectation**.
 - If they are turning **22% chances into 18% realities**, they are **underperforming**.

-The model’s weakness is its strength: it proves that teams can and should perform from anywhere on the field.
+The model’s weakness is its strength since it proves that teams can and should perform from anywhere on the field.

 ### For Future Modelling: Include Execution Variables to Understand Why
-This model answers *“What is the probability?”* but not *“Why?”*
+This model answers *“What is the likelihood?”* but not *“Why?”*
 The low AUC score strongly implies that the real reasons for success are found in the execution variables we intentionally omitted (passes, tackle breaks, errors, kicks, etc.).
 To build a model that explains attacking success, future research must include these in-set variables.
-This would shift the goal from **prediction** to **driver analysis**, which is likely more valuable for understanding how to create more successful attacks.
+This would shift the goal from prediction to driver analysis, which is likely more valuable for understanding how to create more successful attacks.

 ---